Goals

 In this exercise, you will repeat some of the live coding demonstrations from the lecture on linking and loading.

-Let's first review some terminology.
+Let's review some terminology.
 An object file (also called an .o file or a relocatable) is the result of compiling and assembling a single source file.
-An object file is on its way to becoming a runnable program, but it's not finished.
-The linker takes over from there to combine the object file with additional object files and libraries.
-The linker is responsible for resolving inter-module references and relocating symbols to their final location.
+An object file is on its way to becoming a runnable program, but it's not complete until is has been linked.
+The linker joins one or more object files and any libraries, resolves inter-module references, and relocates symbols to their final location.
 The output of the linker is an executable file, this represents a full program that is ready to run.

 Symbols in object files